 B.A., Communicative Disorders

 The Communicative Disorders major involves studies in the disciplines of speech and hearing sciences, audiology and speech-language pathology.
 The undergraduate program offers an emphasis in either Audiology or Speech-Language Pathology.
 Graduate programs within the Department include the Master of Science Degree in Speech-Language Pathology as well as the Doctor of Audiology.

 M.S., Communicative Disorders

 The master’s degree is the professional entry-level requirement for employment as a speech-language pathologist.
 Completion of the baccalaureate and master’s degree programs in Speech-Language Pathology enables students to satisfy the academic requirements for: License in all states to practice in medical, rehabilitative or private practice settings.
 Education credentials in all states for employment in public …

 A doctoral degree is the entry-level requirement for employment as an audiologist.
-Doctoral degrees for audiologists are categorized as either a clinical doctorate or doctorate in philosophy.
-The Doctor of Audiology (Au.D.) program at CSUN is a clinical doctorate, which emphases both academic instruction and clinical instruction, as well as being practice oriented.
-The Doctor …
+Doctoral degrees for audiologists are categorized as either a clinical doctorate or a doctorate in philosophy.
+The Doctor of Audiology (Au.D.) program at CSUN is a clinical doctorate, which emphasizes both academic instruction and clinical instruction, as well as being practice oriented.
+The …

 Speech-Language Pathology Services Credential

 The Speech-Language Pathology Services Credential (Language, Speech and Hearing Services and Audiology) is designed for persons who want certification to serve exceptional individuals as language, speech and hearing specialists, and/or as audiologists.

 Preparation for Advanced Studies in Speech-Language Pathology Certificate